Skip links

 If you are addicted to a substance, the initial step to take is to know the emotional root cause of it.
 You must understand why you started using the drug.
 For example, it could be pessimism, anxiety, depression, or fear that led you to drug use.

 Often, such negative thoughts come from a mind that desires more.
-We feel as though that the cure for your unhappiness is if you had more money or a better job.
+We feel as though the cure for your unhappiness is if you have more money or a better job.
 Sometimes, we think that if we get more recognition or we get more power, we’ll be happier.

 Practicing Mindfulness to Combat Unhappiness

-By practicing mindfulness is a way of helping us develop the ability to know and understand what we value.
-Doing so, we will be able to let those negative attachments go.
+Practicing mindfulness meditation is a way of helping us develop the ability to know and understand what we value.
+By doing so, we will be able to let those negative attachments go.
 We can then put an end to our suffering.

 In the process of being mindful, we can learn about the areas where we resist.
 Once we know these, we will become more aware of when they emerge so we can reject them.
 Thinking negative thoughts cannot be entirely avoided, though, but we can try.